Safeguarding at St Clement’s C of E Primary School

 - All staff and volunteers working at our school have a responsibility to report concerns to one of the Designated Persons for Child Protection:

--Miss O’Connor- Special Educational Needs Assistant (new designated persons training in November 2017)
+-Miss O’Connor- Special Educational Needs Assistant (refresher training undertaken in November 2022)

 Areas of Safeguarding